Hans Ferdinand Geisler

 Hans-Ferdinand Geisler (19 April 1891 – 25 June 1966) was a German general during World War II.

 Military career

-Born in Hanover in April 1891, Geisler joined the Imperial German Navy on April 1, 1909 as a Seekadett, prior to World War I and served during the entire conflict.
-He joined the newly formed Luftwaffe in September 1933, reaching the rank of General der Flieger in July 1940.
-As commander of Fliegerkorps X from October 2, 1939 to August 31, 1942, he used his background as a sailor to specialise in anti-shipping aerial operations.
+Born in Hanover in April 1891, Geisler joined the Kaiserliche Marine (Imperial German Navy) on 1 April 1909 as a Seekadett, prior to World War I and served during the entire conflict.
+He continued his career serving in the Reichsmarine, the Weimar Republic Navy, until joining the newly formed Luftwaffe in September 1933.
+He ultimately reached the rank of General der Flieger in July 1940.
+As commander of X.Fliegerkorps from 2 October 1939 to 31 August 1942, he used his background as a sailor to specialise in anti-shipping aerial operations.
 He was awarded the Knight's Cross of the Iron Cross on 4 May 1940.
-He retired in October 1942 and died in June 1966 in Freiburg im Breisgau.
+He retired in October 1942 and died on 25 June 1966 in Freiburg im Breisgau.